-The financial performance and results of operations contained in this MD&A cover the three and nine month periods ended September 30, 2018 and 2017.
+The financial performance and results of operations contained in this MD&A cover the years ended December 31, 2018 and 2017.

 Non-IFRS Performance Measures

 All financial information has been prepared in accordance with IFRS.
 However, Skyline uses certain non-IFRS measures as key performance indicators including net operating income ("NOI"), funds from operations ("FFO"), and adjusted earnings before interest, taxes, depreciation and amortization ("Adjusted EBITDA").
 Skyline believes these non-IFRS measures provide useful supplemental information to both management and investors in measuring the financial performance of the Company.